robyftp/Tree/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## Why did the tree go to the dentist?
+It needed a root canal.